By Scott Bailey 2017

 One is a mother – caring and fierce

-Two is wife with perceptions that pierce
+Two is a wife, with perceptions that pierce

-Three is a woman Kind and strong
+Three is a woman, kind and strong

 Four is a friend to help me along

-Five is the lover tender and sweet
+Five is the lover, tender and sweet

 All are in one perfect – petite